2013 Rugby World Cup Sevens qualifying – Women: Pool stagePool A{| class="wikitable" style="text-align: center;"

-Knockout roundShieldPlateCupEurope
+Knockout roundShieldPlateCup

+Europe

 From 30 June – 1 July, the second leg of the Women's Sevens Grand Prix was held in Moscow among the twelve Grand Prix national teams in addition to the top four teams from prior lower-division tournaments.
 With Russia being host and therefore automatically eligible for the World Cup, five open bids were contested.

 Oceania

 8 women's teams met in Lautoka, Fiji for a 3–4 August tournament.
 With Australia and New Zealand already qualified for the World Cup, the other highest placing country gets to compete in 2012's Asian championship to contest the bid against a prospective Asia 3.
 With Fiji beating Papua New Guinea for the third place spot, they were invited to the Asian qualification tournament in Pune, India.